www.QuantumBrainComputerInterface.com

 Step 3: Backward Information Transfer (via P‑CTC)

-As a result of the postselection, Alice in the past receives a “hint” HH.
-This hint is not a classical message but a quantum condition: it tells her which of several possible unitaries to apply.
+As a result of the postselection, Alice in the past receives a “hint” H. This hint is not a classical message but a quantum condition: it tells her which of several possible unitaries to apply.
 The process is analogous to teleportation backward in time.

 Step 4: Alice Applies Her Unitary (Past)

-According to Quantum Energy Teleportation (QET), this operation creates negative energy density at Alice’s location.
+According to quantum energy teleportation (QET), this operation creates negative energy density at Alice’s location.

-Because the hint came from Bob’s future postselection, the negative energy appears in the past – exactly where needed for wormhole stabilization.
+Because the hint came from Bob’s future postselection, the negative energy appears in the past—exactly where needed for wormhole stabilization.

 Step 5: Bob Applies His Unitary (Future)